Boerewors translated means “Farmers Sausage,” It originated in the Karoo (South Africa) and is often cooked in a spiral on the braai (Barbecue).

-Boerewors is also known as “South African Sausage” or “Wors” is what you will find at every braai in South Africa, Botswana, Namibia, Zimbabwe and Mozambique.
+Boerewors, also known as “South African Sausage” or “Wors,” is what you will find at every braai in South Africa, Botswana, Namibia, Zimbabwe and Mozambique.

-It has now expanded and is cooked by the expatriate community around the world, including the United States, Canada, United Kingdom, Republic of Ireland, France, the Netherlands, New Zealand, Australia and Taiwan.
+It has now expanded and is cooked by the expatriate community worldwide, including the United States, Canada, United Kingdom, Republic of Ireland, France, the Netherlands, New Zealand, Australia and Taiwan.

 At rugby matches in South Africa, you would always smell boerewors while it was cooking and then when you ate your boerewors roll, it made you so happy.
-When you finished reading this post, you will be able to use our boerewors recipe to make your own boerewors at home.
+After reading this post, you can use our boerewors recipe to make your boerewors at home.

 What is Boerewors